 How Do You Pronounce Toronto in Canada?

 If you’re like most people, you’ll pronounce Toronto the way it’s spelled.
 In other words, most people will say it’s Trr-ann-tow.
 However, if you want to sound like a Canadian or better yet a local, you’ll want to pronounce it as Trono or Tuh-ronno.
 That’s because the second t is silent and not used.
-In spite of this, you shouldn’t have to worry about the pronunciation since many locals will say it the way you think it should be.
-What’s more, if you see the word “Torontonian”, it’s pronounced exactly that way.
-In this case, it’s Tor-on-tonian!
-As it is, the city name isn’t the only word you might have difficulty with.
-For example, how do you think you should pronounce Queens Quay?\
+Despite this, you shouldn’t worry about the pronunciation since many locals will say it how you think it should be.

 Related: Day Trip From Toronto to Niagara Falls, Ontario